DO-160 Aircraft Icing Tests: RTCA Test Procedures Explained

 Contact Us

-The Radio Technical Commission for Aeronautics (RTCA) standard DO-160 prescribes icing tests for aircraft components.
-Section 24 of DO-160 defines three equipment categories vulnerable to icing.
+The Radio Technical Commission for Aeronautics (RTCA) standard defines environmental test requirements for airborne equipment, including icing conditions.
+Section 24 of DO-160 defines three equipment categories that are susceptible to aircraft icing.

 Icing Condition Test Procedures